-This comprehensive whistleblowing policy aids compliance with employment law and encourages employees to raise concerns they may have regarding malpractice, helping to promote an honest working environment.
+This comprehensive policy document helps your organisation to comply with employment law and encourages employees to raise concerns they may have about malpractice or dishonesty.

 - Solicitor approved

 - Money back guarantee

 We usually come across the term whistleblowing in conjunction with an employee alerting a governing body about the law having been broken by a company or by employees of a company.